katieenns/Dream-Team/README.md

 1. User wants to be able to see a website/application which has map on home page, and it's zoom to Claremont city by default and have ability to search required location.
    * Create a Skelton web application with default basemap.
 (Pankaj) (MILESTONE #1 - ITERATION #1)
-   * Add search widget in web application so that user can search area if interest.
+   * Add search option in web application so that user can search area if interest.
 (Pankaj) (MILESTONE #1 - ITERATION #2)

 2. User wants the website/application to web responsive.
 It must be rendered properly on desktop and mobile devices properly.
    * Explore the various HTML frameworks for web responsive design and implemented it in website/application.
 (Pankaj) (MILESTONE #1 - ITERATION #2)